robertlarkins/robertlarkins.github.io/_posts/2025-06-21-code-that-fits-in-your-head-book-notes.md

 Develop sustainable cade that fits in your brain.

+What HTTP status to return for an unsuccessful POST?

 Zen of python: _Explicit is better than implicit_

 Perfect is the enemy of good

+Triangulation process:
+> _As the tests get more specific, the code gets more generic._
+> Robert C. Martin

+In TDD, the first test case is passed by applying the simplest logic, which is returning for the exact case passed in (Devil's Advocate technique).
+The second (and subsequent) test cases drives the implementation towards a more general solution.
+Devil's Advocate technique is in its simplicity to try and pass all tests with an obviously bad implementation.
+Adding further tests forces a better implementation.
+Add more test cases till the Devil is defeated.
+Remember to apply Red-Green-Refactor to simplify the code.

+arrange number expression from smallest on the left. eg: `min <= myValue && myValue <= max`.
+This makes the expression better match the number line, improving readability.
+(Therefore `<` or `<=` will be used predominantly).

+Repository classes aren't tested directly.

+When are there enough tests?
+There isn't a quantitative answer.
+Add enough tests for the situation to give confidence that the code doesn't contain mistakes.
+If a defect (error, issue, bug, etc.) occurs, add a test that reproduces the defect.
+If it happens in production, it could happen again.
+Prevent a regression reoccurring with a test.
+This is risk assessment, weight the adverse outcome with its impact.

+The more tests there are, the better the System Under Test is described.
+Using Devil's Advocate and Red-Green-Refactor helps give good test coverage while minimising redundant test cases.